sagemath/sagewiki_to_gh-2022-10-10/days30_statusreports.md

  * Much work was done by several participants (Hugh Thomas, Eric Webster, Ryan Oulton, JP Simard, Calin Fraser, Josh Koncovy, Gaelan Hanlon, Francis Bischoff, Florent Hivert, Christian Stump) on implementing the full collection of d-complete posets, the slant product of d-complete posets, and jeu de taquin for them.
 Some of this code can be found in the page for the [[http://wiki.sagemath.org/days30_prize|Sage Days 30 Best First Contribution Prize]].

  * There was much work done on the thematic tutorials.
-Nicolas Thiery liberated the tutorials from the reference manual.
-Nicolas Thiery, Florent Hivert, Jason Bandlow and Franco Saliola edited, expanded and added new tutorials.
+Nicolas Thiéry liberated the tutorials from the reference manual.
+Nicolas Thiéry, Florent Hivert, Jason Bandlow and Franco Saliola edited, expanded and added new tutorials.

  * Carolina Benedetti implemented a function to construct the "quantum Grassmannian poset".
 Here is an example:

    {{attachment:qgposet.pdf||width=600 height=850}}

+ * Nicholas Thiéry, Florent Hivert, Jason Bandlow, Franco Saliola, Anne Schilling, Christian Stump and others discussed the design and naming conventions for implementing a set endowed with the action of another set.

+ * Jason Bandlow completed an initial implementation of k-Schur functions as a subring of the ring of symmetric functions.
+The code was pushed to the sage-combinat server.